nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 Eeach of inspectional, analytical and syntopical reading are complex acts.
 You must master each step of each level before attempting to do them as a whole.
 For example, first master how to find keywords separately from how to find key sentences, from how to find arguments.
 This will take time as you'll have to read each section multiple times.
 But as you do that over and over, you'll start noticing that in one read, you're able to ids all three in one reading.
 You'll also be able to combine stages together, not just steps of a stage.
 See note below about learning complex tasks.

+(Note: when doing syntopical notes, go back to page 125 for a relevant highlight.)

 # Basic Rules of Reading
 * Most books should only be read inspectionally.
 Analytical and syntopical reading only apply to books that are over your head[^1] and worth reading.
-* Every page and passage in a book should be read no more slowly than it deserves, and no more quickly than you can read it with satisfaction and comprehension.
+* Every page and passage in a book should be read no more slowly[^3] than it deserves, and no more quickly than you can read it with satisfaction and comprehension.
 Applies to inspectional[^2], analytical and syntopical reading.
 * A demanding reader is one who has formed the habit of asking the four basic questions and knows how to answer them precisely and accurrately.

 [^1]: you must distinguish between a bad book and one that is over your head.
 They're both hard to read.
 [^2]: you'll naturally be faster than in analytical here, because you keep going even if you didn't understand much at a slower rate of reading.
+[^3]: Many persons believe that they know how to read because they read at different speeds.
+But they pause and go slow over the wrong sentences.
+They pause over the sentences that interest them rather than the ones that puzzle them.
+Indeed, this is one of the greatest obstacles to reading a book that is not completely contemporary.
+Any old book contains facts that are somewhat surprising because they are different from what we know.
+But when you are reading for understanding it is not that kind of novelty that you are seeking.

 # Levels of Reading
 1. Elementary